membrane/api-gateway/distribution/examples/versioning/xslt/README.md

     No endpoint for this version is available.

-4. Start Membrane by running `service-proxy.sh` or the `.bat` equivalent.
+4. Start Membrane by running `api-gateway.sh` or the `.bat` equivalent.

 5. Return to another terminal, send two requests, one for versions `1.1` and `2.0` respectively,